 The cost of living is defined as the amount of money needed to sustain a certain standard of living by affording basic needs such as housing, food, healthcare, and more.
 The cost of living is often used to compare how expensive it is to live in one location compared to another and is also used as a big factor for people to determine where they want to be located in addition to cultural attractions, the job market, and other factors.
+If you're planning on relocating, you'll want to considerd the overall best states to live in too.

 The cost of living in the United States varies significantly between states.
 A large determining factor for the cost of living index is housing.
 For reference, the median rent for a two-bedroom apartment in the United States is $1,192 per month.